Counties: Baca, Bent, Crowley, Huerfano, Kiowa, Las Animas, Otero, Prowers, Pueblo

 “The HOPE Center is the best.
 It helps me with my homework.
 I get to be with my friends and spend time with them.
 The people who work here care about our future.
 Trust me, these people really, and I mean really, care about us.”

 William J. Hybl is Chairman and Chief Executive Officer of El Pomar Foundation.
 Hybl has also been engaged in a variety of public service activities.
-He is Civilian Aide to the Secretary of the Army (Senior).
-In 2008, Hybl was confirmed by the United States Senate as Chairman of the U.S. Commission on Public Diplomacy, a position he was appointed to by President George W. Bush.
-He was reappointed by President Barack Obama on June 1, 2011 and currently serves as Vice Chairman.
+He is a civilian aide to the secretary of the Army (Senior).
+In 2008, Hybl was confirmed by the United States Senate as chairman of the U.S. Commission on Public Diplomacy, a position he was appointed to by President George W. Bush.
+He was reappointed by President Barack Obama June 1, 2011, and currently serves as vice chairman.

 In 2001, President George W. Bush appointed Hybl as U.S. Representative to the 56th General Assembly of the United Nations.
-In addition, he was Chairman of the Board of the International Foundation for Electoral Systems (IFES) from 2003-2009 and currently serves as Chairman Emeritus.
-He is Chairman of the United States Olympic Endowment having served as President during four Olympic Games.
+In addition, Hybl was chairman of the Board of the International Foundation for Electoral Systems (IFES) from 2003-2009 and currently serves as chairman emeritus.
+He is chairman of the United States Olympic Endowment having served as president during four Olympic Games.
 He was named Citizen of the West by the National Western Stock Show of Denver in 2003.
-Hybl is a graduate of Colorado College and earned his juris doctor at the University of Colorado School of Law.
-He was elected to the Colorado House of Representatives in 1972 and was Special Counsel to President Ronald Reagan in 1981.
-He is married to Kathleen Horrigan and they have two sons, B.J and Kyle, and six grandchildren.
-William J. Hybl

-Gina M. Cimino is President and Broker of Kip Hampden Properties.
-She also serves as President and Treasurer of the Board for the non-profit, Mt.
-Carmel of Colorado which serves Las Animas County and will soon be serving El Paso County.
-Gina spent eighteen years in the advertising industry as a media buyer, account executive and was later appointed Vice President of Graham Advertising.
-Gina later attained her Real Estate License and became active in commercial development and dealing with business properties held by Kip Hampden.
-Being part of a philanthropic family has always inspired Gina to give back to her community.
-She has participated and volunteered in various activities including those by the National Charity League, Newborn Hope, Boys and Girls Club, Care and Share, National Cancer Society, St. Paul Catholic Church, Pauline Memorial Catholic School, and St. Mary’s High School.
-Gina is a Colorado native who attended Cheyenne Mountain High School and is a graduate of the University of Colorado, Colorado Springs.
+Gina M. Cimino is President and broker for Kip Hampden Properties.
+She also serves as president and treasurer of the board Mt.
+Carmel Center of Excellence, which serves Las Animas County and El Paso County.
+Gina spent 18 years in the advertising industry as a media buyer, account executive and was later appointed vice president of Graham Advertising.
+She has served various organizations including the National Charity League, Newborn Hope, Boys & Girls Club, Care and Share, National Cancer Society, St. Paul Catholic Church, Pauline Memorial Catholic School, and St. Mary’s High School.
+Gina is a Colorado native and is a graduate of the University of Colorado Colorado Springs.

 President Mt.
 Carmel Health, Wellness and Community Center

-Angela Giron was raised in Pueblo and is a graduate of what is now CSU-Pueblo.
-Angela spent 27 years working with Girls Incorporated and Boys & Girls Clubs of Pueblo County, growing their annual budget from $50,000 to $1.5 million and growing their program from serving 200 kids to over 3,000.
-For nearly three years, Angela worked throughout the southeastern region for then U.S. Senator Ken Salazar and U.S. Senator Michael Bennet, visiting many Colorado communities and building relationships with community leaders.
+Angela Giron is President and Chief Executive Officer of the Boys & Girls Club of Pueblo County.
+She was raised in Pueblo and is a graduate of what is now CSU-Pueblo.
+Angela spent 27 years working with Girls Incorporated and Boys & Girls Clubs of Pueblo County, expanding their program from serving 200 children to over 3,000.
+Angela worked throughout the southeastern region for then U.S. Senator Ken Salazar and U.S. Senator Michael Bennet.
 Angela served in the Colorado State Senate from 2010-2013.

-Rod Slyhoff is President and CEO of the Greater Pueblo Chamber of Commerce and currently resides in Pueblo.
-Before becoming President and CEO in 1994, he held the positions of Vice President of Membership, Small Business Development Membership Director, and account representative.
-Rod has also served as President of the Colorado Chamber of Commerce Executives.
+Rod Slyhoff is President and Chief Executive Officer of the Greater Pueblo Chamber of Commerce and currently resides in Pueblo.
+Prior to becoming president and chief executive officer in 1994, he held the positions of vice president of membership, small business development membership director, and account representative.
+Rod has also served as president of the Colorado Chamber of Commerce Executives.

 President and CEO, Greater Pueblo Chamber of Commerce

 Dennis Maes is the former Chief Judge of the 10th Judicial District.
-Prior to his appointment to the bench, he was Director of the Pueblo County Legal Services and a Deputy State Public Defender.
-He was a past member of the Pueblo Regional Planning Commission and the Board of Directors for Eastside Child Care Center.
-He is currently on the board of Mental Health America of Colorado.
-He received his undergraduate degree from Southern Colorado State College and his law degree from the University of Colorado.
-He currently resides in Pueblo with his wife, Donna.
+Prior to his appointment to the bench, he was director of the Pueblo County Legal Services and a Deputy State Public Defender.
+He was a past member of the Pueblo Regional Planning Commission and the board of directors for Eastside Child Care Center.

 The Honorable Dennis Maes